courtneylouie/Class-Project/README.md

 Notebook: data_exploration.ipynb
 Input dataset: data.txt
 Output dataset: cleaned.txt
-This notebook is my favorite.
+This notebook is my favorite!
 In this notebook, I found some non-English publication titles, and checked for and removed erroneous observations and profiles.
 I also did some summary statistics including counting the number of publications per professor and exploring the relationship between age and number of publications.
-I also made word clouds to see what topics are popular eat eacch university.
+I also made word clouds to see what topics are popular at each university.

 **Modeling**
 Notebook: statistics.ipynb